MineCheat/MineCheat-MCAuth/README.md

 # MineCheat-MCAuth
- Minecraft Server built from scratch to support MineCheat Auth scheme
+ Minecraft Server built from scratch to support MineCheat Auth